algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 <!--

-For example, the group of `extract` intrinsics that are used to get individual elements out of vectors: e. g. `_mm256_extract_epi32(x, 0)` returns the first element out of 8-integer vector. t is quite slow (~5 cycles) to move data between "normal" and SIMD registers in general.
+For example, the group of `extract` intrinsics that are used to get individual elements out of vectors: e g., `_mm256_extract_epi32(x, 0)` returns the first element out of 8-integer vector. t is quite slow (~5 cycles) to move data between "normal" and SIMD registers in general.

 -->